Follow Kelley Graham on UCB.social

 - Find your content.
-Look for a server called 'Sifu On Demand'.
+Look for a server called 'KG's Media'.

 - Enjoy your training!

-As of August 2018 we have 569 hours of class archives.
+As of community is required.of class archives.
 Each week we add another 6 or so.
 You will have limited access.
-Each student has a library with your name containing any private lessons and one or more class libraries.
+As a SOD student, you have a library containing any private lessons and one or more class libraries.
 Archive access is granted according to skill level and understanding.
-Sharing experiences on the website is required.
+Sharing experiences to our

 Our training community is to share an authentic process of self cultivation.
 As such, all sharing should be about process, not so much about any members.
 Consider carefully before posting, "Does what I am posting qualify as gossip, heresay or intentional provocation?"
 If so, edit carefully and review.
 Videos, blog posts or social media contributions are all subject to this policy.